 Persistent Volumes¶

-A Persistent Volume (PV) is like an "external hard drive" specifically used to store important application data (such as database files, user-uploaded images).
-Even if the Pod (application container) is deleted or restarted, this data will not be lost.
+Persistent Volume (PV) is like an "external hard drive", specifically used to store important application data (such as database files, user-uploaded images).
+Even if a Pod is deleted or restarted, this data will not be lost.

 For more information, refer to Persistent Volumes